schmaustech/quay-quickstart-blog/README.md

 quay-operator   quay-operator   redhat-operators   stable-3.6
 ~~~

-With the Quay operator running we next need to create a namespace where the Quay registry will run the require pods:
+With the Quay operator running we next need to create a namespace where the Red Hat Quay registry will run the require pods:

 ~~~bash
 $ oc create namespace quay-poc namespace/quay-poc created
 ~~~

 Once the namespace created we can move onto generating an initial config.yaml for Red Hat Quay.
-In this configuration we are going to specify a quayadmin super and enable the ability to use the Quay API:
+In this configuration we are going to specify a quayadmin super and enable the ability to use the Red Hat Quay API:

 ~~~bash
 $ cat << EOF > ~/config.yaml